NanoFerreira/SWE_MainProject_Team1/!README.md

 •Juan Ferreira     [Resume](Juan_Resume.md)

 ## Team Assignments
-•To distribute work efficiently for this project, we are dividing our workflow in two different ways.
+* To distribute work efficiently for this project, we are dividing our workflow in two different ways.
-- For each of the main three project Sprints (UI, Technology, Implementation), we have delegated a lead programmer for each sprint.
+* For each of the main three project Sprints (UI, Technology, Implementation), we have delegated a lead programmer for each sprint.
 We will all share the workload for each sprint.
 The lead programmer will focus on laying the foundation for each respective sprint.
-- Additionally, we have divided our roles in a general sense throughout all sprints.
+* Additionally, we have divided our roles in a general sense throughout all sprints.
 To ensure proper communication and documentation, each member will deal with future expectations, current performance, backlogging, and feedback.

 • Click [here](TeamAssignments.md) for a detailed breakdown of each of the team member's roles.